cloudify/scalazon/README.md

 * Put records
 * Get records through a shard iterator

-__Note__: for Kinesis you'll need to have the following JARs in your project `lib` directory:

-* `KinesisClientLibrary.jar`
-* `aws-java-sdk-1.6.4.jar`
-* `aws-java-sdk-flow-build-tools-1.6.4.jar`

-The above libraries are part of the Kinesis SDK and not publicly available yet.

 ## Installation

 The library is currently hosted on Bintray, so you'll need to have the `sbt-bintray` plugin configured in your project.
 For instance you can add the following to `project/plugins.sbt`: